Published 6 April 2026 · 10 min read · Finmagine Research Team

 🏦 Fin KPIs — Banking & NBFC Companies

-For companies in company_banking_metrics — banks, NBFCs, and other financial institutions — a dedicated Fin KPIs sub-tab appears.
-This replaces the standard ratio metrics that are inapplicable to lending businesses.
+For banks, NBFCs, and other financial institutions, the sector KPI tab is labelled Fin KPIs and is visible to all users (not just Premium).
+It replaces the standard ratio metrics that are structurally inapplicable to lending businesses.

 Key banking metrics shown: